nextflow-io/training/docs/hello_nextflow/05_hello_operators.md

 ### Takeaway

-You know how to use some common operators as well as simple Groovy closures to control the flow of data in your workflow.
+You know how to use some common operators as well as Groovy closures to control the flow of data in your workflow.

 ### What's next?